fmadrian/transfer-playlists/README.md

 4. Copy the value displayed in the field **'OAuth Token'**.
 5. Paste it into **spotify_auth.json** in the **'token'** field.

-## Known issues
+## Additional information

-- Your request might not be completed if you exceed Spotify and / or YouTube API usage quota.
+- Some songs might not be transferred if you exceed Spotify and / or YouTube API usage quota.
 - The script can only retrieve music from public and not age-restricted videos.

 ## Resources used